-Graham Gooch’s iconic 333 not out, which contributed to his record-breaking aggregate score of 456 in the match against India at Lord’s in 1990, was voted as the greatest ever individual performance at the Home of Cricket in 2014.
+Graham Gooch’s iconic 333, which contributed to his record-breaking aggregate score of 456 in the match against India at Lord’s in 1990, was voted as the greatest ever individual performance at the Home of Cricket in 2014.

 The poll was organised by MCC as part of the Lord’s bicentenary celebrations, and was open to users of Lords.org and readers of The Times.